matrix-org/synapse/docs/development/experimental_features.md

   (e.g. a feature is incomplete, buggy, performs poorly, or needs further testing).

 Note that this only really applies to features which are expected to be desirable to a broad audience.
-The [module infrastructure](../modules/index.md) should be investigated for non-standard features.
+The [module infrastructure](../modules/index.md) should instead be investigated for non-standard features.

 Guarding experimental features behind configuration flags should help with some of the following scenarios: